2026 Tax Information

 For other tax-related issues, contact Bob Clelland at KDOR_taxpayer.advocate@ks.gov or by phone at 785-296-2473 to resolve tax issues.

 *VITA: Volunteer Income Tax Assistance.
-An IRS program available to taxpayers who make less than $56,000 a year.
+An IRS program available to taxpayers who generally make $67,000 a year or less, persons with disabilities, and/or limited English-speaking taxpayers.

 - There is no age limit for AARP Tax-Aide assistance.